ItsBaiShiXi/MachineLearning_SongPopularity/README.md

 # Build the Basic Random Forest Model
 We use RandomForestClassifier as our estimatetor.
 The train-test ratio is 80:20.
 After training our first model, we can get a training score of 99% and a test score of 33%.
 Since there is a large gap between training and testing scores, the current model falls into the overfitting issue.

+# Build the Decision Tree Model/SVM Model

+For numerical values, we will replace the missing values with the random values within the scope.
+For non-numerical values, we will use different strategies based on different features.
+Some possible strategies are removing the observation(missing too many attributes), replacing it with the most common value in that feature, and introducing a new category called "Unknown"...

+For encoding, we used the same encoding as the first version of our Random Forest Model which was label encoding.

+We use DecisionTreeClassifier as our estimator.
+The train-test ratio is 80:20.
+After trainning the model, the training accuracy resulted in 99% while the test accuracy resulted in 29%.
+Comaparing the two accuracies, the training accuracy is much higher whhich would reult in overfit but also would mean the model have a difficult time in generalizing.

+In addition, we created a SVM model to futher test the data.
+This was done with SVC classififer as the estimator.
+The data is then scaled with StandardScaler and transform using fitting scaler to ensure they are in the same scale.
+After training the model, the training accuracy resulted in 44% while the test accruacy resulted in 36%.
+The gap between trainin and testing is much lower than Decision Tree Model but it could potentially cause an overfit since training accuracy is higher than testing accuracy.